 This is the best tip – because it makes sure you always have your water on you to sip.
-I personally like to have a big 1 litre bottle at all times and when I do this I always drink my 4.2 litres!
+I personally like to have a big 1-litre (35oz) bottle at all times and when I do this I always drink my 4.2 litres!
 Really simple, but SO effective.
-How many times are you sat at your desk, thirsty as hell, thinking – when I finish this task I’ll go get a water…and then 2 hours later you’re still sat there thirsty?
+How many times are you sat at your desk, thirsty as hell, thinking – when I finish this task I’ll go get water…and then 2 hours later you’re still sitting there thirsty?

 Step Two: Set a Reminder

 This isn’t something you will have to do forever, but I recommend you set an hourly reminder on your phone or watch to beep and remind you to have a big gulp or a glass of water every hour.
 It is amazing how often you suddenly realise it is lunchtime and you’ve not really had anything to drink!

 Step Three: Substitute

 For every other drink, you go to have, be it tea, coffee or juice – substitute in water.
 You will be surprised at a) how good it makes you feel and b) how much of a pat on the back you can give yourself afterwards.
 This simple tip can lead to some really good, positive reinforcement that yes, you can say no and it makes you even more healthy!

 Step Four: Always Have Water At Your Desk